-But the point of my last post wasn’t to simply be a critic, but to make space for things that I think are really important.
-For example, if your youth ministry currently puts on a midweek worship service, how much time and energy would you free up for yourself and the other leaders in your ministry if you canceled it?
+My point wasn’t to simply be a critic.
+Instead, I wanted to make space for things I think are really important.
+For example, if your youth ministry currently holds a midweek worship service, how much time and energy would you free up for leaders if you canceled it?
 I would expect quite a lot.
-So, if we’re going to be doing less of certain things, what kinds of things do we need more?

-1. Adults—Our students don’t need adults to teach them, they need adults who know them.
-And the only way they can be truly known is by making sure there are plenty of adults around who care about them and listen to them.
-Unless your adult to student ratio is 10:1, you could use more.
+Our students don’t need adults to teach them.
+They need adults who know them.
+And the only way teens can be truly known is by making sure plenty of adults care about them and listen to them.
+Unless your adult-to-student ratio is 10:1, you could use more.

-3. Prayer—Prayer is a naturally intimate pattern of speech, so to develop intimacy with our students, we need to be praying with and for them on a regular basis.
-Again, time will be a necessary ingredient for prayers to develop beyond shallowness.
-(For more thoughts on prayer and intimacy, see Five Smooth Stones for Pastoral Work by Eugene Peterson)
+Prayer is a naturally intimate pattern of speech.
+So to develop intimacy with our students, we need to be praying with and for them regularly.
+Again, time is a necessary ingredient for prayers to develop beyond shallowness.
+(For more thoughts on prayer and intimacy, see Five Smooth Stones for Pastoral Work by Eugene Peterson.)

-4. Scripture—Scripture teaches us how to pray, how to relate to one another and how to relate to God.
-Research shows that our students are typically very biblically illiterate, so we need to do our best to weave scripture in with whatever we are doing.
+Scripture teaches us how to pray, how to relate to one another, and how to relate to God.
+Research shows that teens are typically very biblically illiterate.
+So we need to do our best to weave Scripture in with whatever we’re doing.
 I would caution against adding and adding Bible studies, because that could have issues of its own.

-5. Passion—Are we calling students to something worth giving their life for?
-Teenagers are naturally passionate people (i.e., your middle school girls and Justin Bieber) if they find something they think is worth their time.
-Somehow we must recover the passion in our faith.
+Are we calling students to something worth giving their life for?
+Teenagers are naturally passionate (i.e., middle school girls and Justin Bieber) if they find something they think is worth their time.
+To grow youth ministry, somehow we must recover the passion in our faith.
 (See Practicing Passion by Kenda Dean for more.)

 6. Life Coaching